 You also want to keep offline users for all devices in mind.
 Even when the app is offline, most users would expect it to have some sort of functionality.

 Once it connects with the server any updates would be applied, and full functionality should be able to resume right away.

 This is important for apps that are installed on multiple devices for the same user, such as a phone and tablet.

 Your API should have a coordinated timestamp to sync any changes on both the frontend and backend of your development.

 Scalability is something that should always be taken into consideration when you’re building a mobile application.
 Your API creation is no different, so make sure it’s scalable.

 I want to touch on another quick point about the architecture again as well.
 You should consider production, development, and staging as the three backend environments for your API.

-Your development environment is useful for when changes are made frequently by developers.
+Your mobile app development environment is useful for when changes are made frequently by developers.
 Having a continuous integration system in place makes this building process much easier.

 The staging and production environments will be similar to each other.

-Your API should also have URL endpoints that are constructed in a way that it’s obvious what the specific resource contains.
+Your API should also have URL endpoints or API endpoints that are constructed in a way that it’s obvious what the specific resource contains.